schollz/find3/doc/cli-scanner.md

 ## Install

 There are two ways to install - with Docker, or natively on Linux.
-If you are using OS X / Windows, I suggest to use Docker.
-If you are using a Raspberry Pi, I suggest to [install natively](#install-natively).
-Some of the instructions (namely getting WiFi RSSI values) are specific to the Ubuntu OS.
+If you are using OS X / Windows, you must use Docker.
+If you are using a Linux / Raspberry Pi, I recommend [installing natively](#install-natively) (although you can also use Docker).
+The reaons is that some of the instructions (namely getting WiFi RSSI values) are specific to the Ubuntu OS.

 ### Install with Docker

+Installing with Docker is probably easier on most systems.

+#### Get the latest image

-Install Docker:
+First install Docker:

 ```
 $ curl -sSL https://get.docker.com | sh
 ```

-If *not* using a Raspberry Pi, fetch the latest image.
+Then, fetch the latest image. *Note: you cannot do this on a Raspberry Pi!, proceed to build the image yourself (see next step).*

 ```
 $ docker pull schollz/find3-cli-scanner
 ```

-If you are using a Raspberry Pi (`armf` arch), you need to build the image yourself.
+Instead of pulling the latest from Docker Hub, you can also build yourself (required for Raspberry Pis).

 ```
 $ wget https://raw.githubusercontent.com/schollz/find3-cli-scanner/master/Dockerfile
 $ docker build -t schollz/find3-cli-scanner .
 ```

-Now you can start the scanning image in the background.
+#### Running the scanner

+With Docker, you first will run a Docker container in the background and then execute commands from that.
+To start the container, do

 ```
 $ docker run --net="host" --privileged --name scanner -d -i -t schollz/find3-cli-scanner